 - Change is a perpetual process and is eternal in nature

 - Change is an outcome of interrelated and unrelated exogenous factors at play

 - Study of change drivers results in growth while resistance results in decay

-- Change ensures diversity of experience with the use of new behaviours
+- The change ensures a diversity of experience with the use of new behaviors

 - Change catalyzes intellectual abilities

 Change must be managed through proven methods.
 The essential component of change is knowledge.
 Whatever we study will grow.
 Thus, there are steps associated with managing change that Appreciative Inquiry defines lucidly.
 Appreciative Inquiry comprises of a 4D model which allows you to control any complex change.

 - Define: A problem needs to be reduced in its intensity while managing change.
 It is not possible to free a system of a problem as it would be against the Principles of change.
 However, the Design stage requires reframing the negative problem statement to a positive Objective Statement which tends to be difficult at times because we are wired to describe the problem negatively.
 Reframing to positive makes our brain operate in Default Mode Network where all lobes fire neurons effectively and start playing with the problem.
 A negative statement takes the brain into Task Promotion Network which restricts the firing of Neurons through survival task mode.